Top 6 Benefits of a Geothermal Heating System

 5. Geothermal Systems Get You Tax Credits

 The government encourages people to install renewable energy systems.
-They want you to do things that are better for the environment, so they will offer you incentives to get geothermal energy.
-Their primary way of encouraging you to get geothermal is to offer you savings on your tax bill every year.
-What really helps is that the government gives you the incentives in the form of a tax credit.
-This is even better than a tax deduction since you can just subtract this number from the amount of income tax that you owe.
-You can use the savings on your taxes to pay some of the upfront costs of installing geothermal in your home.
+They encourage actions that are better for the environment, so they offer incentives to get geothermal energy.
+The primary encouragement for geothermal is to offer tax savings every year in the form of a tax credit.
+Tax credits allow one to subtract this number from the amount of income tax owed.
+You may consider using the tax savings to pay some of the upfront costs of installing geothermal in your home.

-Much of the geothermal system is actually located underneath your home.
+Much of the geothermal system is actually located underneath the house.
 There is a heat pump that is located above ground where your furnace usually is, but all the pipes are buried deep underground.
-In terms of your comfort, this means that you will have a quieter home.
-A traditional HVAC system will have fans and other things that can make noise on occasion.
-Noisy compressors are also a thing of the past with geothermal, meaning that can enjoy a warm or cool home in comfort and quiet.
+In terms of comfort, this means a quieter home.
+Noisy compressors are a thing of the past with geothermal, meaning that can enjoy a warm or cool home in comfort and quiet.

-Integrated HVAC in Edmond, OK, can help you with all of your heating and cooling needs.
+Integrated HVAC can help you with all of your heating and cooling needs.
 This includes HVAC installation, maintenance, and repair.
 Do you have questions about geothermal technology?
 Call us today to learn more about how we can help you with your home comfort!